Lawmakers hoping for more funds from Congress to ensure safe and fair November elections

 “If you want to make sure you keep your poll workers safe, and you want to keep your voters safe, that’s going to cost more money,” he explained.

-Warner says the $400 million Congress appropriated for election officials in the CARES act is almost used up.
+Warner says the $400 million that Congress appropriated for election officials in the CARES Act is almost used up.
 He says the next round of coronavirus relief needs to include more money to ensure mail-in ballots are also protected.

 “The focus ‘ought to be how can we make sure that people who vote by mail, that the post office delivers that mail in a timely fashion,” he said.

-“Vote by mail is something that has been going on for a long time,” said Rep. Will Hurd (R-TX).
+“Vote by mail is something that has been going on for a long time,” Rep. Will Hurd (R-TX) said about mail-in voting.

 Hurd says rural areas like his district have relied on mail-in ballots for years, so he says any concern that they aren’t safe is false.